 You should either add this sub-directory to your PATH or copy the executables themselves to a path-searchable directory on your system.
 You must also set the environment variable JSIMHOME to INSTALLDIR before starting either program.
 See your local Linux documentation on how to do this.

-- 64 bit systems: Note that JSim is built and tested at NSR under Redhat Linux EL5 and EL6
+- JSim version 2.16 and older notes for 64 bit systems: JSim is built and tested at NSR under Linux CentOS 5, 6 and 7

 for 32 and 64 bit Intel processors, and is known to be compatible in some degree with some older